 - New Student Programs realizes that not everyone is comfortable showing their homes via video while on Zoom.
 Displaying your room on camera is not required to participate in the orientation programs.

 - You can display a virtual background while using the Zoom platform.
 To learn how, review Zoom’s instructions for enabling a virtual background during a meeting.

 - Having trouble with virtual backgrounds?
 Visit the Zoom website and scroll to the bottom to find potential solutions.

 Addressing Technology Concerns

 New Student Programs recognizes that students or family members may have questions or concerns about participating in an online programs, having to do with issues such as internet connectivity or device availability.
 Our staff is committed to helping students and family members address these concerns and participate in our programs.
-If you believe you may have technological challenges that may affect your participation, please complete our Orientation Technology Concerns Form to help us learn more about your concerns.
+If you believe you may have technological challenges that may affect your participation, please note your technology concerns on your orientation registration form or email email@example.com to help us learn more about your concerns.

 If you have questions that were not answered on this page, please contact New Student Programs at firstname.lastname@example.org or 919.515.1234 for assistance.